efabless/chipignite-resources/README.md

-## SkyWater / Google / Efabless SKY130 OpenMPW Resources
+## chipIgnite and Google Open MPW Resources
 This is an initial version of this information -  work in progress